SRGBmods/QMK-Binaries/README.md

 # Sinowealth MCUs are NOT supported at all so please do not ask! #

 ### QMK+VIA-Firmware (We recommend these): ###
+**One thing of note if you are attempting to use VIA or Vial to configure your keyboard you _must_ quit SignalRGB before running either software**
 * **[0.20.1](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.20.1)** is the new [QMK Mainline github](https://github.com/qmk/qmk_firmware), currently being pulled and fixes to boards are applied and uploaded.
 * **[0.14.29](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.14.29)** is Keychron's [bluetooth_playground](https://github.com/Keychron/qmk_firmware/tree/bluetooth_playground) so at least when charging a K2 Pro to K8 Pro the ARGB is controllable.
 (Bluetooth is not supported by SignalRGB currently) - This also includes [q1 version two firmware](https://github.com/Keychron/qmk_firmware/tree/keychron-q1v1-q1v2) now as well.
 * **[0.7.101-sonix](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.7.101-sonix)** is for **Sonix based keyboards _only_** and comes from [SonixQMK](https://github.com/SonixQMK/qmk_firmware/). - More firmware from this repo is coming **soon**!
 * **[0.15.12-sonix](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware/0.15.12-sonix)** is for **Sonix based keyboards _only_** and comes from [Sonix_QMKRelease_1.0](https://gitlab.com/signalrgb/qmk_firmware/-/tree/Sonix_QMKRelease_1.0/keyboards).

 ### QMK+VIA-Vial-Firmware: ###
+**One thing of note if you are attempting to use VIA or Vial to configure your keyboard you _must_ quit SignalRGB before running either software**
 * **[0.18.6](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA%2BVial-Firmware/0.18.6)** is the latest [Vial QMK Branch](https://github.com/vial-kb/vial-qmk), currently being pulled and fixes to boards are applied and uploaded.

 ### QMK+Default-Firmware: ###